Additional reporting by Maryalene LaPonsie

 As you increase your level of coverage, you can add electrical, cooling, steering, air conditioning and fuel system repairs.

-Most mechanical breakdown insurance policies also cover costs associated with breakdowns, such as towing and rental car coverage, along with things like 24-hour roadside assistance and lock-out service.
+Most mechanical breakdown insurance policies also cover costs associated with breakdowns, such as towing and rental car coverage.
+What's more, they may come with added benefits, including 24-hour roadside assistance and lock-out service.

 Mercury offers four levels of mechanical breakdown insurance, from a basic bronze level of powertrain coverage to a platinum level that covers everything except items specifically excluded (such as normal wear-and-tear items like brakes, tires, shocks and wiper blades).

 Perks of a Mercury mechanical breakdown plan include:

 · Rental Vehicle Assistance